TripleTen Academic Catalog

 Leaves of Absence

 You may also ask for a break from your studies for up to three months.
 In this case, please be aware of the responsibility to meet the program deadlines and complete it on time.
 In case of your failure to return to the studies following three months of break, the access to the program may be canceled, and your return to the studies will require new enrollment into the program.
 Regardless of the reason for your break, you will continue to be charged during the time of your break until the cost of the program is fully paid.
 It does not affect your enrollment period for the purposes of refund calculation.
+To request a break, please submit the TripleTen Break Survey.

 Student Grievance Procedures